About vehicle registration duty

 - duty was paid when the vehicle registration was transferred

 - the vehicle and licence were purchased together from the same vendor.

-You need to provide the Office of State Revenue your receipt showing duty was paid when you lodge your documents for assessment.
+You need to provide Queensland Revenue Office your receipt showing duty was paid when you lodge your documents for assessment.